Trait theory: Testing methodology, and factors

 Both the EPQ and Big Five approaches extensively use self-report questionnaires.
 The factors are intended to be orthogonal (uncorrelated), though there are often small positive correlations between factors.
 The five factor model in particular has been criticized for losing the orthogonal structure between factors.
-Hans Eysenck has argued that fewer factors are superior to a larger number of partly related ones.
+British psychologist Hans Eysenck has argued that fewer factors are superior to a larger number of partly related ones.
 Although these two approaches are comparable because of the use of factor analysis to construct hierarchical taxonomies, they differ in the organization and number of factors.

 Whatever the causes, psychoticism marks the two approaches apart, as the five factor model contains no such trait.
 Moreover, psychoticism, unlike any of the other factors in either approach, does not fit a normal distribution curve.
 Indeed, scores are rarely high, thus skewing a normal distribution.
 However, when they are high, there is considerable overlap with psychiatric conditions such as antisocial and schizoid personality disorders.
 Similarly, high scorers on neuroticism are more susceptible to sleep and psychosomatic disorders.
 Five factor approaches can also predict future mental disorders.